rishikesavan-data/Superstore-Sales-Analysis-Dashboard/README.md

 **Measures:** Sales, Profit, Discount, Quantity, Returned Orders

-A series of initial quality checks were performed to validate:
+A series of initial quality checks was performed to validate:

 - Row count (9,994 records)